neherlab/treetime/README.md

 ![Molecular clock phylogeny of 200 NA sequences of influenza A H3N2](https://raw.githubusercontent.com/neherlab/treetime_examples/master/figures/tree_and_clock.png)

-Have a look at our [examples and tutorials](https://github.com/neherlab/treetime_examples).
+Have a look at our repository with [example data](https://github.com/neherlab/treetime_examples) and the [tutorials](https://treetime.readthedocs.io/en/latest/tutorials.html).

 #### Features
 * ancestral sequence reconstruction (marginal and joint maximum likelihood)